 BROWN: 14-gauge wire, printed, [ACC.
-SECTION] #904 HEATER/AC POWER (IGN), this wire provides a switched ignition power source for a factory or aftermarket A/C system.
+SECTION] #904 HEATER/ AC POWER, this wire comes from the 30-amp A/C-HEAT fuse and provides a switched ignition power source for a factory or aftermarket A/C system.

 Install mating insulated terminals onto the #904 and to the wire of your aftermarket A/C system harness that requires a fused, switched ignition, 12v source.